Winter Garden at Exposition Hall: Move to the ice

 In 1915, chiller pipes and concrete were added to the floor of the Main Hall to create an impressive ice surface.
 The Winter Garden used the latest technology to produce hard, dry ice.
 The refrigeration plant was located in Machinery Hall almost 500 feet away and circulated a brine solution through 125,000 feet of pipe below the ice surface.
 The ice-making system used the latestest technology and pumped an ice-making solution at a rate of 15,000 gallons every minute to produce a minus 30 temperature on the floor.

 In 1915, Arthur Sixsmith became the manager of the Winter Garden's hockey team.
 The team was based at the Winter Garden.
 However, the team only lasted one season, before disbanding in 1916.
-Meanwhile, Roy Schooley, the manager of the Duquesne Gardens, began putting together his "Duquesne Garden hockey team".
+Meanwhile, Roy Schooley, the manager of the Duquesne Garden, began putting together his "Duquesne Garden hockey team".
 A feud soon began between the two clubs.
 The Duquesne and Winter Garden teams each played out-of-town opponents, often on the same night, and in direct competition of one another.
 Soon after one of Pittsburgh's earliest women's league formed at the Winter Garden.
 The size of the playing surface used for the Exposition's hockey games was 300 ft x 140 ft and was bigger than today's international size rinks.
 By comparison, today's National Hockey League rinks measure 200 ft x 85 ft.
 The increased size wore down visiting opponents and heavily favored the home teams.
 On January 23, 1916, the Winter Garden hockey team played a two-game series against the Sudbury All-Stars, who were considered to be one of the best teams in Canada.
-The Winter Garden team defeated Sudbury, 2-0, in the first game.
+The Winter Garden team defeated Sudbury, 2–0, in the first game.
 During the opening game, the Sudbury players were reportedly overwhelmed by the size of the Garden's ice surface.
-However, the Winter Garden team would go on to drop the series' second game to Sudbury, 3-1.
+However, the Winter Garden team would go on to drop the series' second game to Sudbury, 3–1.

 On March 24, 1917, the biggest hockey match in the Winter Garden's history took place, featuring Hobey Baker.
 A star football and hockey player from Princeton, Baker and an all-star group of amateur hockey players from Philadelphia played against an all-star team from Pittsburgh's amateur leagues.
-The Philadelphia team would go on to defeat Pittsburgh in overtime by a score of 3-2, with Baker scoring all three Philadelphia goals.
+The Philadelphia team would go on to defeat Pittsburgh in overtime by a score of 3–2, with Baker scoring all three Philadelphia goals.
 Baker's goal tally included the game winner in the third overtime period.
 However, this would be the final hockey game and goal of Baker's career.
 He later died in France during a routine military flight, weeks after World War I ended.
 The last local hockey match at the Winter Garden, was played in the spring of 1920.